AI

 Here is what kills most AI ROI measurement: expecting immediate returns.

-Most organizations reported achieving satisfactory ROI on AI within 2-4 years, significantly longer than the 7-12 month payback period expected for typical technology investments.
+Forbes found that 85% of large enterprises cannot properly track their AI ROI, and less than 1% of executives report achieving significant returns.
+Meanwhile, real AI payoff typically takes 2-4 years, significantly longer than the 7-12 month payback period expected for typical technology investments.

 This creates a measurement problem.
 Your CFO wants quarterly ROI.
 AI’s real value compounds over years.

 Mid-size companies especially struggle here.
 You do not have the capital cushion enterprises enjoy.
 You need to show value faster.
+61% of senior business leaders now feel more pressure to prove ROI on AI investments versus a year ago.
 This pressure pushes you toward measuring easily quantifiable efficiency gains instead of harder-to-measure capability enhancements.

 The solution?
 Dual-track measurement.